Want to join us?

 Scientists’ Warning to Humanity: Rapid Degradation of World’s Largest Lakes

-Are you an influencer, a scientist, or do you simply want to help the project?
-Contact us.
+Are you an influencer, a scientist, or interested in supporting the project?

 Want to stay up to date on how the project is getting on?
 Follow us here!